hardwario/bc-website/content/doc/old/core-module-setup.en.md

+---
-# Core Module Development Setup
+title: Core Module Development Setup
+---

 In general firmware development has the following phases: